gvwilson/thirdbit/src/fiction/in-heck/index.md

 and all of a sudden there were pictures floating in the air above it.
-Except they weren't really pictures," he continued, looking wistfully at the bit of ancient tech.
+Except they weren't really pictures," he continued, turning the bit of ancient tech over in his hands.
-"They looked as solid as any of us."
+"They looked as solid as any of us.
+I looked it up—they're called 'holograms', and they're very rare."

 "That's great," Gumption said when Maddy didn't respond.
 Sindy was one of those rare people with no tail,